sbryngelson/group-docs/intro-to-group.md

 ## Collaboration

 You are expected to collaborate with your colleagues when appropriate.
-Your colleages are students within the group and the school more broadly.
+Your colleagues are students within the group and the school more broadly.
 Part of this is willingly and openly sharing your [code](https://opensource.google/docs/why/) and [ideas](https://www.ted.com/talks/steven_johnson_where_good_ideas_come_from?language=en).
 It makes us all better researchers.

 ## Social activities

 We try to arrange a group social activity at least every few months.
-This means things like going to a neighborhood restaurant or a trivia night, but we do an anonymous poll to see what everyone would enjoy!
+This means things like going to a neighborhood restaurant or a trivia night, but we do an anonymous poll to see what everyone would enjoy.